Exploration and Incentivizing Participation in Randomized Trials: Introduction

+The non-adaptivity of our mechanisms is desirable in applications.
+Indeed, clinical RCTs in practice typically do not adapt to data, except possibly at a few pre-determined ``review points", \footnote{ This is because treating the patients and/or observing their outcomes may take a long time, and the doctors may find it difficult to coordinate the treatments across the patients. } and neither do most RCTs in online platforms due to engineering considerations.
+In fact, many/most patients (resp., platform users) may need to be treated in parallel, and this is feasible for the main stage in our mechanisms.
+On the other hand, data-adaptive data collection allowed by our lower bounds is not out of scope, either, both for online platforms \citep[\eg][]{MWT-WhitePaper-2016,DS-arxiv} and for clinical RCTs (see Related Work).
+We conjecture it may help in addressing some of the open questions outlined in Conclusions.

+We focus on the asymptotically-optimal analysis of the main stage, illuminating the inherent power and limitations of information-driven participation incentives.
+Our guarantees for the warm-up stage make a point (that a constant-sized warm-up suffices for any $T$) and emphasize interpretability, but we suspect they can be improved.

+\xhdr{Additional discussion on clinical RCTs.} While our results are asymptotic, and hence most meaningful for RCTs with a large number of patients, participation incentives would make such trials more common and realistic.
+For concreteness, we provide numerical examples (\cref{apx:examples}).

+Theoretical participation incentives come at a price: the warm-up samples are discarded for counterfactual estimates, and the main-stage sampling distributions are skewed.
+This ``price of incentives" should be included in the overall ``price of experimentation" incurred to obtain reliable medical knowledge.
+Whether it is acceptable in practice depends on how many patients these incentives actually help to recruit.

+We focus on patients' reluctance to participate that stems from their preferences among the available treatments (as opposed to other factors, \eg logistical difficulties).
+Further, this paper is only concerned with patients' initial decision to participate in an RCT.
+Their incentives to \emph{remain} in the trial, \eg if the treatment appears ineffective, are outside of our scope. \footnote{This is indeed an issue in practice, as per \citep[Section 2.1.7.2]{FDA-guidance-2001}.
+However, it is unclear if any approach based on information asymmetry could possibly help here: once the patient learns about the actual outcome, the “principal” does not have much/any informational advantage left.}

-\xhdr{Map of the paper.} \cref{sec:model} spells out our model, focusing on the homogeneous agents as the paradigmatic case and extending to heterogenous agents later on. \cref{sec:prelims} provides preliminaries, particularly on single-round recommendation policies and statistical estimators.
-In \cref{sec:single}, we work out the case of homogeneous agents, introducing key ideas with a more accessible exposition.
-Our results for homogeneous agents are presented in \cref{sec:worst,sec:multi}; the latter considers an extension with estimated type frequencies.
-The technical machinery in \cref{sec:single,sec:worst,sec:multi} is introduced gradually, and heavily reused in the later sections.
-Finally, \cref{sec:bad} investigates how the benchmark with estimated type frequencies mitigates rare-but-difficult agent types.
+\xhdr{Map of the paper.} We first present and analyze our model for the case of homogeneous agents (\cref{sec:model,sec:single}).
+The main case of heterogeneous agents is defined and treated in \cref{app:worst}.
+The extension with estimated type frequencies is in \Cref{app:multi}.
+The technical machinery in \cref{sec:single,app:worst,app:multi} is introduced gradually and heavily reused from one section to the next.

-\subsection{Related work}
+\section{Related work}